nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Tagging a person : `tag`

+Adds a customisable tag to an already existing person in the address book.

+Format: `tag i/ID t/TAG…​`

+* Edits the person with the specified `ID`.
+The ID refers to the identification number shown in the displayed
+* person list.
+The ID **must exist within the addressbook** 1, 2, 3, …​
+* A person can have multiple customisable tags.
+* You can remove all the person’s tags by typing `t/` without specifying any tags after it. **[TBC]**

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.